 the water supply must be working properly to protect tenants form Legionella.

-A Housing, Health and Safety Rating System (HHSRS) allows local authorities to assess the condition of a property and any potential hazards.
+A Housing, Health and Safety Rating System (HHSRS) allows local authorities to apply a risk assessment on rental properties based on types of hazards.
 The aim is to maintain good standards in the private rented section.
 Your Move can help you understand how this legislation may apply to your property.

 Your tenant must be provided with the landlord’s full name and address, or details of their letting agent.
 Your tenant must also receive a copy of the Government’s How to Rent guide which gives practical advice about what to do before and during a let.